-- Other aspects of international taxation including tax treaties, anti-avoidance measures, tax conventions and etc.
+- Other aspects of international taxation including tax treaties, anti-avoidance measures, tax conventions, etc.

-Few major points you need to keep in mind while preparing for ca final- international taxation - elective :
+Few major points you need to keep in mind while preparing for the final- international taxation - elective :

 - Refer to the ICAI study material, it will be very beneficial for you.
-It is considered the best for the preparation of ca final.
+It is considered the best for the preparation of the CA final.
 And for an open exam, you need to prepare well with the icai mock test papers or ca web test series.

 - Do not jump from one study material to another, as it is not good for you to get overwhelmed with different or unfamiliar formats/questions and then panic.
 Stay calm and stick to one material.